Simulation of pipeline pressure control using a fuzzy regulator

 Conclusion:

-In this example, the simulation of two physical objects with different variants of automatic control systems, in particular with a PID controller and a fuzzy controller, was demonstrated.
+In this example, we demonstrated the simulation of two physical objects with different variants of automatic control systems, in particular, with a PID controller and a fuzzy controller.
 A fuzzy inference system was built, which was then transformed into a function suitable for embedding in the Engee Function block.
 The result is a fuzzy controller, which is not inferior in its characteristics to a PID controller.